vmware-tanzu/application-accelerator-samples/doc/buildDeploy.md

 ```
 tanzu login
-tanzu project use <project name>
+tanzu project use
-tanzu space use <space name>
+tanzu space use
 ```

-## Configure Build Plan
+## Configure Registry

-Before you can build the application, you need to configure your container registry where images will be moved to.
+Before you can build the application, you need to configure your container registry where images will be pushed.
 Configure it using the following command.
 Note that `{name}` is actually part of the registry URL that you will provide.
 Eg: `reg.perfect300rock.com/tapdev/{name}`

 ```